 Talking Too Loudly or Quietly?
-It May be Time For a Hearing Test
+Consider a Hearing Test

 We all know someone who talks too loudly.
 Maybe you’re told you talk too loudly.
 Some may dismiss the loud talking of themselves or others as simply a personality trait.
 While that may sometimes be true, there is a real chance that that “loud mouth” is actually struggling with hearing loss- and they may not even know it.
 When we lose our hearing, we lose not only the ability to hear others, but sometimes, ourselves as well.
 Losing the ability to hear yourself as you once did makes it difficult to modulate your level of speech and speak at an appropriate volume level.
 For this reason, individuals with hearing loss (who sometimes can’t hear themselves well), will assume that others can’t hear them either, and will in turn raise their voice.